 Charletta shook her head glumly, eyes cast to the floor.
 “Yes.
 How did you know?”

 “I wanted to remember going out.
 That’s why I stopped taking my meds.
-I didn’t mean to ruin things.” she said.
-A few tears spilled down her face like a dam ready to give way.
+I didn’t mean to ruin things,” she said.
+A few tears spilled down her face.
+The dam ready to give way.